beavillata/Bancomat/README.md

 * Check the current amount of money in the ATM machine;
 * Withdraw money deposited by the users;
 * Add money to permit withdraws by customers;
+* Validate cheques;
+* Validate transfers towards external banks;
 * Enter customer accounts to fix problems;
+* Reactivate blocked accounts;

 **Control conditions** have been added to admit only valid transactions:
+* If the pin inserted is wrong for three consecutive times the account is blocked and must be reactivated by an admin;
 * It is impossible to withdraw more money than the ones currently on the account;
 * It is impossible to withdraw, deposit or transfer negative amounts of money;
 * The card number format is checked and it has to be a valid format (16 characters integer type);